As Far as the East from the West

 The Painful Realities of Eastern Orthodox Missions

-On the tail of a tragically failed mission and the ambiguous canonical grounding of an “independent church," China's practical needs and the chaos of Orthodox claims, there are great opportunities and tragic realities that must be faced.
+On the tail of a tragically failed mission and the ambiguous canonical grounding of an independent church backed only by Russian political fiat, China's practical needs and the chaos of Orthodox claims, there are great opportunities and tragic realities that must be faced.
 The pre-canonical, apostolic history of missions provides us with the basis upon which canonical order can be established as a default reality.
 It requires apostolic succession and episcopal order that is not affiliated with government, ethnicity or western culture.
-It requires recognizing the validity of the Roman Catholic and Anglican’s martyrs, all of whom gave their lives for the establishment of a True Church and whom laid the foundations for its reality in China.
+It requires recognizing the validity of the sacrifice of Roman Catholic and Anglican martyrs, all of whom gave their lives for the establishment of a Church they believed belonged to Christ, laying the foundations for the reality inherited by the Chinese.
 300 years has proven that hundreds of years of mission work can be destroyed by ethnic priorities and a lack of true pastoral concern and equality in Christ.
 For Eastern Orthodoxy to learn this lesson will be difficult, and may prove impossible if the nationalistic church narrative and desire for separatist power and ethnic prerogative remains at the core of the Orthodox vision.
 The warning of the Synod of Constantinople in 1869 against ethnophylitism is profound, but it is also unable to address the problem, due to the fact that it does not describe how churches were formed in the apostolic age, plainly attempting to reassert the importance of an Ecumenical Patriarchate that has outlived its political and economic usefulness.
-The assertion of Christ universality and unlimited nature of the Gospel goes back to Christ himself, while the idea that its transmission and the ecclesial recognition only goes back to the practical considerations that the emperor was resident in Constantinople in the elevation of a backwater to the status of patriarchate in the Council of Chalcedon.
+The assertion of Christ universality and unlimited nature of the Gospel goes back to Christ himself, while the idea that its transmission and the ecclesial recognition only goes back to the practical considerations that the emperor was resident in Constantinople in the elevation of a backwater to the status of patriarchate at the Council of Chalcedon.
 The Byzantine emperor is no longer resident in New Rome, thus, its claim is no longer canonically valid.
 This is a hard reality to except for an institution used to being at the head of ecclesial politics, the one body able to preserve and consolidate the canonical mechanisms against all encroachment.
 This new reality cannot be emotionally accepted, and so the patriarchate has fabricated a new interpretation of Canon 28 of Chalcedon, pretending that "Asia" in this context means "Asia" today, leading to a neo-Papalism of extended jurisdiction that flies in the face of the Eastern Orthodox jurisdictional tradition itself.

 Summary